|

 - Learn correct weight lifting techniques

-- Develop knowledge of how and when to stretch, how to optimise
+- Develop knowledge of how and when to stretch, optimise nutrition and hydration, mental preparation, taper and

 peak

-- Establish pre-competition, competition and post competition
+- Establish pre-competition, competition and post-competition

 routines